 It’s okay in a pinch but you really can tell the difference between that stuff and real buttermilk.
 So then I started using half milk and half plain yogurt.
 This tastes just like the real buttermilk version!
 At least in these pancakes.

 If these pancakes are a bit too boring for you, here are my other favorite 100% whole wheat pancake recipes!
-Two of them also happen to be gluten-free. :) You could also try these cookie dough overnight oats from Food Faith Fitness!
+Two of them also happen to be gluten-free. :) You could also try these cookie dough overnight oats for something a little different.
+And if you prefer something thinner, try these sweet crepes.

 100% Whole Grain Pancake Mix